and-kal/second-brain/content/tech/Haskell.md

 ### Typeclasses

 _Typeclasses_ are like interfaces in other programming languages in that they (non-exhaustively) define certain behaviour of a type.
 (But they have nothing to do really with what is called ›classes‹ in object-oriented programming languages.)
+So _types are instances of typeclasses_, which means that these types will be able to use the functions defined in the typeclass (if present).

 Some common typeclasses are `Eq`, `Ord` and `Enum`.
 Furthermore, there are: